digiltd/oh-rtd-test/Swegon-Ventilation-Binding.md

-Documentation of the Swegon ventilation binding Bundle

 ## Introduction

-Swegon ventilation is used to get live data from from Swegon ventilation systems.
-Binding should be compatible at least Swegon CASA models.
+Swegon ventilation binding is used to get live data from Swegon ventilation systems.
+Binding should be compatible with at least Swegon CASA models.

 ## Swegon gateway

-**swegongw** is application read telegram from serial port (need RS-485 adapter) and relay untouched telegrams to openhab via UDP packet.
-Swegon ventilation binding listening UDP port and parse register data from UDP telegrams.
+**swegongw** is an application that reads packets from serial port (RS-485 adapter is needed) and relays them to openHAB via UDP.
+Swegon ventilation binding listens on the UDP port and extracts control data from UDP packets.

-C code is available on [here](https://github.com/openhab/openhab/blob/master/bundles/binding/org.openhab.binding.swegonventilation/SwegonGW/swegongw.c)
+C code is available [here](https://github.com/openhab/openhab/blob/master/bundles/binding/org.openhab.binding.swegonventilation/SwegonGW/swegongw.c)

-build command:
+Build command:

     gcc -std=gnu99 -o swegongw swegongw.c

-execution:
+Execution:

     swegongw -v -d /dev/ttyUSB0 -a 192.168.1.10

-Swegongw help is avail be by command
+`swegongw` help is available by executing the following command:
-execution:

     swegongw -h

-For installation of the binding, please see Wiki page [[Bindings]].
+For the installation of the binding, please see Wiki page [[Bindings]].

 ## Binding Configuration

-openhab.cfg file (in the folder '${openhab_home}/configurations').
+`openhab.cfg` file (in `${openhab_home}/configurations` folder).

     ######################## Swegon ventilation Binding ###################################
     #
     # UDP port (optional, defaults to 9998)
     # swegonventilation:udpPort =9998

-The `swegonventilation:udpPort ` value specify UDP port which binding will listening.
-Configuration is optional, by default binding listening UDP port 9998.
+The `swegonventilation:udpPort` value specifies UDP port on which the binding will listen.
+Configuration is optional, by default binding listens on UDP port 9998.

 ## Item Binding Configuration

 In order to bind an item to the device, you need to provide configuration settings.
-The easiest way to do so is to add some binding information in your item file (in the folder configurations/items`).
-The syntax of the binding configuration strings accepted is the following:
+The easiest way to do so is to add some binding information in your item file (in the folder `configurations/items`).
+Example of the item binding:

-    swegonventilation ="<data>"

-Where
+    swegonventilation="<data>"

-`<data>` corresponds the data item.
-See complite list below.
+Where `<data>` identifies a data item.
+See a complete list below.

 ## List of supported data items